MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/feature-versioning.md

 ### Definition

 * These features are under active development.
-* Hidden behind a feature flag which interested users must explicitly opt into.
+* Features are hidden behind a feature flag which interested users must explicitly opt into.
-* There are no guarantees about the long-term stability or supportability of experimental features.
+* There are no guarantees about the long-term stability or support of experimental features.
 * No commitment by the team that the feature is something we plan to advance to preview or stable stage (it’s an experiment).
 * A reasonable outcome of an experiment is “it didn’t work” and we rip out the code.
 * Recommended for non-business-critical uses because of potential for incompatible changes in subsequent releases.